byunw/byunw.github.io/probability.md

+What I write on this page is the representation of my understanding.

 If A and B are two events in a sample space S, then the conditional probability of A given B is defined as